 Sexual reproduction by seeds; no vegetative reproduction.
 Flowers are adapted to insect pollination and outcrossing but we assume pollination between flowers within a head to be frequent.
 Flowering and fruit-set is regular.
 Seeds germinate to 40–50 % at about 20°C, but they did not germinate in a field study (Alsos et al. 2013, Müller et al. 2011).

 Fruits are adapted to wind dispersal due to their pappus.

-The two species of Erigeron in Svalbard differ in several features: Erigeron humilis is much more short-grown, has an involucrum more narrowly cuneate with appressed phyllaries, and the hairs on the phyllaries and the upper parts of the stem are purple-walled than in the two other species; E. eriocephalus is taller, has an involucrum broadly subglobular and with strongly spreading phyllaries, and the hairs on the phyllaries and the upper parts of the stem are mostly white; E. uniflorus is similar to E. eriocephalus but has phyllaries more or less appressed to the capitulum.
+The three species of Erigeron in Svalbard differ in several features: Erigeron humilis is much more short-grown, has an involucrum more narrowly cuneate with appressed phyllaries, and the hairs on the phyllaries and the upper parts of the stem are purple-walled than in the two other species; E. eriocephalus is taller, has an involucrum broadly subglobular and with strongly spreading phyllaries, and the hairs on the phyllaries and the upper parts of the stem are mostly white; E. uniflorus is similar to E. eriocephalus but has phyllaries more or less appressed to the capitulum.

 Most common in snowbeds and heaths with snow protection in winter, usually growing in favourable aspects.
 Occurring on substrates with circumneutral to basic soil reaction (pH), usually moderately drained with fine textured soils.
 Probably absent from the areas with the most acidic substrates.

 Weakly thermophilous.
 Frequent in the middle arctic tundra zone, barely transgressing into the northern arctic tundra zone.
 Mainly in the clearly and weakly continental sections, barely transgressing into the transitional section.
 Confined to the fjord areas on Spitsbergen where it is rather frequent, and with one documented occurrence on W Edgeøya.